hungtrankhanh/aws/README.md

 <br />

 #### Budget is reduced to maximum of $6,500
 When the budget is reduced, we prioterize to keep main resources such as EC2 , database ... to granrantee server is still able to handle same number of requests as before.
-Therefore, we can give up some capacity of storage or cloudfront edge cache, this can effect response time.
+Therefore, we can give up some capacity of storages or cloudfront edge cache, this can effect response time.

 [Reduced_Cost_Estimate](Reduced_Cost_Estimate.txt)
 <br />